 Fear is a powerful emotion that has been programmed into us by evolution.
 A healthy dose of fear helps us stay alert and within our circle of competence.

-Fear helps us detect threats in our environment and promotes survival - for example with a "fight-or-flight" response.
-Fear also enhances our self-awareness by encouraging us to pay attention to our gut feelings and instincts.
+Fear helps us detect threats in our environment and promotes survival through responses such as fight-or-flight.
+It can also improve self-awareness by nudging us to pay attention to gut feelings and instincts.
 For example:

-• If you see a fire that is spreading fast - just run.
+- If you see a fire spreading fast, leave.

-• If you see a crazy driver on the road - drive defensively and stay as far away as possible.
+- If you see a reckless driver, drive defensively and stay as far away as possible.

-• If you are in a forest and it is eerily quiet then there might be a predator close by - be careful!
+- If you are in a forest and it is eerily quiet, be alert.

-• Respect powerful forces of nature - e.g., water, wind, fire, extreme temperatures etc.
+- Respect powerful forces of nature, including water, wind, fire, and extreme temperatures.

-For example, what is the best & worst that can happen if a person dives into a murky pool of water?
+For example, what is the best and worst that can happen if a person dives into a murky pool of water?

-Applying second-order thinking via a simple question i.e. "What is the worst that can happen?" before following through on risky impulsive behavior can prevent a person from getting a Darwin Award.
+Applying second-order thinking through one simple question -- "What is the worst that can happen?" -- can prevent risky, impulsive behavior.

 "The first principle is that you must not fool yourself and you are the easiest person to fool." - Richard P. Feynman